x

 Richland One School District has introduced a new initiative called the "Retiree Recharge Program," aimed at bringing retired teachers back into classrooms.

-COLUMBIA, S.C. — In an effort to address teacher shortages, Richland School District One has introduced a new initiative called the "Retiree Recharge Program," aimed at bringing retired teachers back into classrooms.
+COLUMBIA, S.C. — In an effort to address teacher shortages, Richland School District One has introduced a new initiative called the "Retiree Recharge Program," which aims to bring retired teachers back into classrooms.

 The program is the first of its kind for the district, and it seeks to fill critical teaching positions from early development to high school by welcoming back previous educators who initially entered retirement.